edgarcosta/endomorphisms/README.md

 Upcoming installations with Magma will include code by Christian Neurohr that will enable the computation of period matrices of plane curves.
 For now, this code is available via the dependency [`JRSijsling/RiemannSurfaces`](https://github.com/JRSijsling/RiemannSurfaces), a fork containing small modifications of the magnificent original version at [`christianneurohr/RiemannSurfaces`](https://github.com/christianneurohr/RiemannSurfaces).

-Finally, in order to decompose Jacobians, you will need [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction).
+Finally, in order to decompose Jacobians, you will need [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction) and [`JRSijsling/quartic_reconstruction`](https://github.com/JRSijsling/quartic_reconstruction).
 If you do so, do not forget to once again include the path to its spec file in your `.magmarc` file.

 Additional prerequisite for older Magma versions
 --